 An RSC is responsible for establishing and supporting a well organized, informed P.I. subcommittee.
-The P.I. subcommittee, under the guidance and direction of the RSC should establish guidelines and develop a contingency plan (See Appendices 1 and 2) to respond to all requests for information from individuals, agencies or media within the geographical boundaries of the RSC.
+The P.I. subcommittee, under the guidance and direction of the RSC, should establish guidelines and develop a contingency plan (see pages 5 and 6) to respond to all requests for information from individuals, agencies or media within the geographical boundaries of the RSC.